2026-07-16

 -

-Perform Thermal Performance through the UI
+Perform Thermal Performance Test through

 NoteSelect Thermal > Actions > Test Thermal Performance, click Run, close once routine is completed, if thermal test fails follow toolbox article 206000